The aims of Glacsweb are:

 - Carry out Glaciology research – particularly subglacial

-- Develop a low power wireless sensor network node capable of surviving for several years.
+- Develop low power wireless sensor networks node capable ofproviding new data

-- Gather the data autonomously into a web accessible database.
+- Gather the data autonomously and daily into a web database.

-- Improve the design of real deployable sensor networks.
+- Improve the design of real deployable environmental sensor networks.